kylehammond/mosh-react-18/README.md

 framework - toolset

 often need additional tools like - routing - http - managing app state - internationalization - form validation - animations

+# css

+bootstrap added

+https://getbootstrap.com/docs/5.3/components/list-group/ - for how to form html with bootstrap

+class is reserved in jsx - so use className

+# fragments

+can import Fragment from "react" and use <Fragment> OR <> without